This story was originally written for the Driven to Desire Challenge

 Her hand at the knot of my tie stops me dead in my tracks.

 "No, Mr. Representative," she says, flattening her palm against the swath of silk, and ergo my chest below, and slowly running her hand down my front.
-"I was just going to tell you," she adds, skimming her hand not-quite-innocently along the tie, mercifully stopping where the fabric reaches a sharp point.
-"The red tie suits you.
+"I was just going to tell you," she adds, skimming her hand not-quite-innocently along the tie, mercifully stopping where the fabric reaches a sharp point, "the red tie suits you.
 You're positively beaming power and confidence."

 She bats her lashes and smiles brightly, dazzling me with her own perfectly straight set of teeth situated just inside a pair of glossy, scarlet lips.
 Power and confidence, indeed.

-Despite the removal of the tie, her hand remains, five warm fingers and a hot palm against my stomach.
+Her hand remains, five warm fingers and a hot palm against my stomach.
 A gesture far too intimate, one that would normally make me bristle, but which instead, I find oddly exciting.

 She laughs a deep, throaty laugh, swirling her sweet, minty breath between us and making me dizzy.
 "Ah, yes.
 I wouldn't want to do anything to jeopardize my exorbitant salary as the Assistant to the Assistant Campaign Chair of Cullen for Governor, 2004."